What’s new with the Meraki API? Latest releases and updates

 If you feel like aren’t really comfortable with them as of yet, be sure to check out my free course on How to Get Started With the Cisco Meraki API.
 The course should equip you with all the foundations you’ll need to know to be able to reap the benefits of API usage.

 New endpoints are added rather frequently, and the Meraki Python library is updated regularly to facilitate users.
-Here we’re going to be taking a closer look at some of the most recent updates Meraki has made to the APIs, such as additional endpoints and usability upgrades, as well as some valuable contributions that members of the community have made that could be beneficial to you.
+Here we’re going to be taking a closer look at some of the most recent updates Meraki has made to the APIs.
+This includes: additional endpoints and usability upgrades, as well as some valuable contributions that members of the community have made that could be beneficial to you.

 In case you’ve missed new releases, or aren’t sure how to leverage new features, you can always come here to learn more.